openshift/enhancements/guidelines/enhancement_template.md

 deferred to a later phase of implementation that may call for its own enhancement.

+## Drawbacks

+The idea is to find the best form of an argument why this enhancement should _not_ be implemented.

+What are the reasons we might not want to undertake this proposal, and how do we overcome them?
+Does this proposal implement a behavior that's new/unique/novel?
+Is it poorly aligned with existing user expectations?
+Will it be a significant maintenance burden?
+Is it likely to be superceded by something else in the near future?

 ## Proposal

 This is where we get down to the nitty gritty of what the proposal